 - math

 - teaching

 - leadership

 - caring for others

-- · helping others believe in their abilities
+- helping others believe in their abilities

 - interacting with others

 - finding answers

 - making or assembling things

 - doing projects

-- working with a successful company, where: employees think it is the best place to work; customers think it is the best business partner they've had; investors think it is the best management team they've worked with

-- a need to be challenged and then have the opportunity to come up with solutions to resolve the problems and hurdle

-©2019 Joel Garfinkle ♦ Joel@Garfinkleexecutivecoaching.com ♦ 925-258-9633 Garfinkleexecutivecoaching.com (144) Joelinspirationalspeaker.com

-7. What current or past work have I enjoyed?

-Examples: • researching

-- strategist and visionary

-- project management

-- performing

-- doing research

-- operations (that I can organize)

-- developing business or financial strategies

-- identifying ways to implement ideas

-- creating business plans and writing proposals

-- exploring business opportunities with others

-- team building

-- teaching

-- organizing events

-- problem solving

-- photography

-8. What projects or activities am I curious about at work?

-- strategic work

-- marketing

-- public relations

-- workshop facilitator

-- writing

-- human relationships

-- working with teams

-©2019 Joel Garfinkle ♦ Joel@Garfinkleexecutivecoaching.com ♦ 925-258-9633 Garfinkleexecutivecoaching.com (145) Joelinspirationalspeaker.com
+7. What curren t or past work have I enjoyed?
+Examples: researching strategist and visionary project management performing doing research operations (that I can organize) developing business or financia identifying ways to implement id creating business plans and wr exploring business opportunitie leas ting proposals 8.
+What projec cts or activities am I curious about at work?
+Examples: strategic workmarketingpublic relationsworkshop facilitator writing human relationships working with teams -

-ACTION ITEMS: Review the material in this exercise.
-Focus on your answers.
-What one thing do you do with the most ease at work?
-If possible, schedule activities throughout your week to incorporate this activity.
-What are the two most unique personal gifts that you have?
-If possible, create new projects at work that will benefit from these gifts.
-What three strengths are your best?
+- Review the material in this exercise.
+Focus on your answers. - What one thing do you do with the most ease at work?
+If possible, schedule activities throughout your week to incorporate this activity. - What are the two most unique personal gifts that you have?
+If possible, create new projects at work that will benefit from these gifts. - What three strengths are your best?
 Review your task list.
 Determine if your strengths are being used in your work.
-If not, how will you incorporate them?
-What one thing do you most love doing at work?
-How often do you get to do it?
-Rearrange your schedule so you are able to do this one thing with more frequency.
+If not, how will you incorporate them? - What one thing do you most love doing at work?
+How often do you get to do it? - Rearrange your schedule so you are able to do this one thing with more frequency.
 What one thing are you especially good at in your work?
 Is your manager aware of this area of excellence?
-If not, consider a discussion with your manager to make him or her aware of your strengths.
-What two things are you repeatedly drawn to at work?
-Create new projects that incorporate these activities.
-What past work have you most enjoyed?
+If not, consider a discussion with your manager to make him or her aware of your strengths. - What two things are you repeatedly drawn to at work?
+Create new projects that incorporate these activities. - What past work have you most enjoyed?
 Is that enjoyment reflected in your current work?
-Schedule an activity during your work week that somehow includes the work you have most enjoyed.
-What one project are you most curious about?
+Schedule an activity during your work week that somehow includes the work you have most enjoyed. - What one project are you most curious about?
 Put it in your calendar to ask questions and do research about this interest this week.

-NOTES
+NOTES -